 These instructions are referring to the WP Admin interface.
 To view this interface, click the View tab in the upper right corner and select Classic view.

-Your posts will appear in the topic listings of any tags or categories you use.
-Therefore, assigning tags and categories to your post increases the chance that other WordPress.com users will see your content.
+In the WordPress.com Reader, your posts will appear in the topic listings of any tags you use.
+Therefore, assigning tags to your post increases the chance that other WordPress.com users will see your content.

 However, you don’t want irrelevant content showing up on the topic listings or search, and neither do we.
 That’s why we limit the number of tags and categories that can be used on a public tag listing.
-As a general rule, 5 to 15 tags (or categories, or a combination of the two) is a good number to add to each of your posts.
+We recommend adding a maximum of 5 to 15 combined categories + tags to each of your posts

 The more tags and/or categories you use, the less likely it is that your post will be selected for inclusion in the topic listings.
 You can read more about tags for topics in the Reader here.